-Music, philosophy, physics and psychology are offered as two year Pre-U courses – a high-quality, university recognised, two-year alternative to A levels with an emphasis on independent research, and in which many of our students have achieved a grade higher than the A level A*.
-Chemistry is offered as both an A level course and a Pre-U course.
-Biology follows the International A level; a course that ideally suits the aspirations of those studying the subject at The Perse and which is recognised around the globe as an A level equivalent.
+Music, philosophy, physics, psychology and chemistry are offered as two year Pre-U courses – a high-quality, university recognised, two-year alternative to A levels with an emphasis on independent research, and in which many of our students have achieved a grade higher than the A level A*.
+Biology follows the International A level, a course that ideally suits the aspirations of those studying the subject at The Perse and which is recognised around the globe as an A level equivalent.

 - Reports and parents' evenings

 Each student receives one detailed report a year, including grades for organisation, engagement and initiative and standard of work.
 These are accompanied by subject teacher comments and a pastoral overview from the tutor, the year or section head and either the Head or a member of the senior management team, who review all reports.

 Students also receive half-term grades and mock/mid-year exam results sheets.

 Parents of Sixth Formers are invited into school on several occasions during the academic year.
 These include two formal parents’ evenings plus a tutorial evening, which has a more pastoral focus, a university advice evening and other more informal occasions.